MohamedAta575/MohamedAta575/README.md

 ---

 ### 👨‍💻 About Me
-I’m a **Junior Android Developer** passionate about building **modern, efficient, and user-friendly apps**.
+I am a **Android Developer** focused on creating **efficient, modern, and user-friendly mobile applications**.
-I enjoy working with **Kotlin, Jetpack Compose, Clean Architecture, MVVM & MVI patterns**, and integrating **Firebase & Retrofit** for backend and API services.
+I specialize in **Kotlin, Jetpack Compose, Clean Architecture, MVVM & MVI patterns**, and have hands-on experience with **Firebase, Retrofit, Room, and Hilt**.
+I enjoy **building scalable apps** and turning ideas into polished products that solve real-world problems.

 ---